 In the 1970s, after watching a brand new blender break down, Tom Dickson set out to create a blending appliance that just won’t break.
 And he did precisely that.
 Dickson’s invention was a fantastic blend of performance, durability, quality, and a power-packed motor that simply won’t give up!

-Dickson had an interesting way to test the strength and speed of his blenders.
+Dickson had an interesting way of testing the strength and speed of his blenders.
 He would shove rake handles and watch it get ground to dust.
-And it took a sacrifice of over 7000 rake handles for Dickson to be finally confident of his invention that he began selling under the brand “Blendtec”.
+And it took a sacrifice of over 7000 rake handles for Dickson to be finally confident of his invention that he began selling under the brand “Blendtec.”

 Blendtec’s Blender Selection and Offerings

 Innovation is the heart and soul of this brand.
 And you can sample it in Blendtec’s robust built, rock-solid material and superior performance.
 Whether you pick something from their Classic, Designer, or Professional collection, each line is teeming with convenient specs for effortless blending.